konffen/CSGO-autoexec/README.md

 Install your NVIDIA GeForce Driver using NVCleanstall.
 In Expert Settings make sure to Enable MSI-mode & Disable HDCP for lowest input lag, skip GeForce Experience, Telemetry & other bullshit!

 Use these settings to minimize input lag and make the game feel more responsive/smooth and reduce microstutters.
+Import [wgeforce.nip](wgeforce.nip) and apply settings with nvidiaProfileInspector first, after that make your personal adjustments.

 #### **Global**